llbit/llbit.github.io/_posts/2024-10-03-reverse-game-of-life.md

 The problem with my solutions is that they grow in size, each predecessor state requires searching over more pixels which slows down the search a lot.
 For the `REVERSE` example the 3rd step took 15 seconds but the 4th step did not complete: I stopped it after more than 4 hours.

+## Implementation

+My idea for a backtracking search was to first enumerate all possible 3x3 tiles and group them as either "living predecessor" or "dead predecessor" depending on whether or not the center cell would be living or dead in the next step of a GoL simulation on the 3x3 tile.
+After all 3x3 tiles have been categorized we can iterate over the input cells and choose one of the 3x3 tiles from the category matching the state of the cell, discarding tiles that do not fit with previously selected tiles.

+The search can be accellerated by using bitsets to represent the 3x3 tiles.

+## Optimizations

-Update: I rewrote and optimized my search function and finally the 4th iteration of the `REVERSE` example finished without a solution after 15 hours.
+I rewrote and optimized my search function so that I was able to find more predecessor generations for the `REVERSE` example above.
+However I again ran into a road block when the search for one generation finished without a solution after 15 hours.
-If my code is correct the 3rd iteration shown above is [a so-called Garden of Eden](https://conwaylife.com/wiki/Garden_of_Eden), that is, a game state which has no predecessors.
+If my code was correct I had found [a so-called Garden of Eden](https://conwaylife.com/wiki/Garden_of_Eden), that is, a game state which has no predecessors.

+However, I later discovered that I had an error in my code for culling impossible tile combinations which made the search incomplete.
+That is, it gave false positive results for Garden of Eden states.

 ## Julia Code
 Anyway here is my Julia code if you want to try it for yourself: [life.jl](https://gist.github.com/llbit/540cec80e69809638774f78652abcaaf)